 - If you are approved for Long Term Disability benefits, you are no longer eligible for RPL if there is an overlap of the payment periods.

-- An employee may not receive both Workers’ Compensation and RPL pay.
+- An employee may not receive both Workers’ Compensation and RPL.
 If an employee has filed, is filing or intends to file a Worker's Compensation claim or appeal, they are not eligible to apply for RPL.

-- RPL may not be supplemented with other paid time.
+- RPL may not be supplemented with other accrued leave.

 - Each new illness period requires you to satisfy a new elimination period.